SidneyPhoon/WSL-Workshop/README.md

-# DSX Local Workshop V1.2.1
+# Watson Studio Local Workshop V1.2.1
-In this workshop you will learn how to develop and deploy applications in DSX Local.
+In this workshop you will learn how to develop and deploy applications in Watson Studio Local(WSL).
 The workshop has been divided into several stand-alone parts for those who are interested in a specific development tool or deployment task.

 This lab is meant to be instructor-led.
-That is, the instructor will explain the objectives of the DSX capabilities covered in each lab, and demonstrate some of those capabilities at the beginning of each lab.
+That is, the instructor will explain the objectives of the WSL capabilities covered in each lab, and demonstrate some of those capabilities at the beginning of each lab.

 ## About this repository
 This repository contains several lab subfolders.
 Some labs include notebooks and data, while others have additional instructions that are located in the *Lab Instructions* folder.

 ## Prerequisites
 1. Knowledge of analytics.
 These labs do not teach you the basics of analytics or how to implement analytics in R, Python and SPSS.
-The purpose of this workshop is to provide hands-on experience with analytics tools and deployment functions in DSX Local.
+The purpose of this workshop is to provide hands-on experience with analytics tools and deployment functions in WSL.
-2. To run this workshop you need an instance of DSX Local V1.2.1.
+2. To run this workshop you need an instance of WSL V1.2.1.
 3. The supported browsers are Chrome or Firefox.
 3. Download the [DSX_Local_V121_Workshop.zip](https://ibm.box.com/s/ohf7ao9of77ryisg7zlqt094o2r3guwm).

-### Setting up lab projects in DSX Local
+### Setting up lab projects in WSL
 1. Rename the downloaded **DSX_Local_V121_Workshop.zip** file and give it a **unique name**.
-For example, add your initials.    *Note: Project names in DSX Local cluster must be unique.
+For example, add your initials.    *Note: Project names in WSL cluster must be unique.
 When we create a project "from file", the project name is inherited from the file name*.
-2. Log in to DSX Local.
+2. Log in to Watson Studio Local.
 3. Select "New Project" and select "From File".
 4. Browse to the .zip file and click **Create**.
 ![ProjectFromFile](/img/CreateProjectFromFile.png?raw=true).